Veena1-pandey/Git-Demo/README.md

 # Git-Demo
-This is My Demo Class for Git And Github By Sakshi Kumari.
+This is My Demo Class for Git And Github By Veena Pandey.